Dphpvp/android-gps-setter/README.md

 - [Android1500](https://github.com/Android1500/GpsSetter) for the original GpsSetter targeting Android 8.1 to 13
 - [MapLibre](https://github.com/maplibre/maplibre-native) for the mapping library
 - [microG](https://github.com/microg/GmsCore) for the FOSS implementation of Google Mobile Services
+- [Jqssun](https://github.com/jqssun) For the update to Android 15.